Streams & Wetlands

 • 5 Add plant protection, livestock fencing, or erosion control as needed.

-• 7 Plan for long-term care.
+• 7 Plan for and implement long-term care.

 Riparian buffer benefits

-• Healthy native riparian vegetation provides essential habitat for fish and other aquatic life and corridorsCorridors Wildlife corridor: a stretch of habitat that connects natural areas separated by human activity for wildlife movement
+• A healthy community of native riparian vegetation provides essential habitat for fish and other aquatic life as well as corridors for wildlife movement.

-• Plants filter pollutants and lessen sediment in streams, providing cleaner water
+• Plants filter pollutants and lessen sediment in streams, providing cleaner water.

-• Riparian areas provide critical access to water, food, protection from predators, and nest sites for birds, amphibians, mammals, pollinators, and more
+• Riparian areas provide critical access to water, food, protection from predators, and nest sites for birds, amphibians, mammals, pollinators, and more.

-• Streamside forests provide cool, shaded water for native fish and “nature’s air-conditioning” for people and wildlife
+• Streamside forests provide cool, shaded water for native fish and “nature’s air-conditioning” for people and wildlife.

 What you can do